 Dr. Roth completed his doctorate of optometry from Pacific University in Forest Grove, Oregon in 1998.
 He then went on to a post-doctoral residency in hospital-based optometry and surgical co-management at the Jonathan Wainwright Memorial VA Medical Center and Pacific Cataract and Laser Institute.

-This year, Dr. Roth is the Past President of the Montana Optometric Association.
+Dr. Roth served as President of the Montana Optometric Association in 2017.